G-Rath/osv-detector/README.md

 osv-detector --config ruby-ignores.yml path/to/my/first-ruby-project path/to/my/second-ruby-project
 ```

+You can have the detector ignore specific parts of the config with the
+`--no-config-ignores` and `--no-config-databases` flags, or ignore any configs
-Finally, you can disable loading any configs with the `--no-config` flag.
+all together with the `--no-config` flag.

 #### Ignoring certain vulnerabilities